-South Puget Sound Community College is a public institution and open to the public, even though part of the property is surrounded by a fence.
+South Puget Sound Community College is a public institution and open to the public.
+Parts of both campus locations are surrounded by a fence.
+Campus Security is responsible for access control which includes key and key access cards.
+Personnel who use buildings after regular hours are asked to notify Security when they are on campus and maintain responsibility for ensuring office lights are turned off and that office doors and outside doors are secured.
+To facilitate the security of buildings and property, keys to offices and buildings may be obtained upon request from the Dean, Director or respective Vice President.
 The Mottman Road and Crosby entrances are accessible 24 hours a day.
 Instructional and administrative buildings on campus are generally open for use from 7:00 a.m. to 11:00 p.m.
 Monday through Friday.
-On weekends only the buildings scheduled for use will open and all other buildings remain secure with alarm systems armed.
+On weekends only the buildings scheduled for use will open and all other buildings remain secure.